 Nick is co-founder of Volvere plc (AIM: VLE) which raised £3.4m via IPO in 2002 to invest in turnaround opportunities.
 Volvere acquires controlling equity stakes in distressed companies, works closely with management to improve performance and ultimately achieve an exit.
 He is responsible for operating activities of group companies (as Chairman, NED or CEO where necessary), group financial management, control and reporting, regulatory compliance, identifying targets and due diligence.

 Previous experience includes COO of DDL Limited (an FSA regulated private equity fund), Non-executive Director of Directex Realisations plc (AIM: DXR), an AIM-listed shell with a number of legacy issues following a period of asset disposals and Corporate Development Director, Clyde Blowers PLC.
 He qualified with PwC.

-Grant is Head of Group Finance for Anglia Farmers Limited, the largest agricultural purchasing group in the UK with a turnover in excess of £250 million.
-He was previously Finance Director at Luton Town Football Club, Group Finance Director & Company Secretary at Total Produce Ltd (AIM listed) and before that, Emmett UK Ltd and G S Shropshire Holdings Ltd, both large private companies in the fresh produce sector.
-He was a Senior Audit Manager with Ernst & Young (London) and qualified with Henderson & Loggie.
-He was Honorary Treasurer of The St Andrew’s Golf Club for 5 years.
+Grant is Group Finance Director for A.H.
+Worth & Company Limited, one of the largest family owned produce businesses in the UK.
+He was previously Head of Group Finance for Anglia Farmers Ltd, Finance Director at Luton Town Football Club, Group Finance Director & Company Secretary at Total Produce Ltd (AIM listed) and before that, Emmett UK Ltd and G S Shropshire Holdings Ltd. A Senior Audit Manager with Ernst & Young (London) having qualified in Scotland with Henderson & Loggie.
+He also held the post of Honorary Treasurer of The St Andrew’s Golf Club for 5 years.